Aalto-Electric-Drives/motulator/docs/source/control/sm.rst

 Synchronous Machines
 ********************

-Control methods for synchronous machines will be described here, nothing yet...
+Control methods for synchronous machines will be described here in the future...